-At the heart of the village is Mote House a Grade II* listed Georgian mansion, which we have restored the its original beauty.
-Inside Mote House, you will find the Audley Club – with a luxury health club, swimming pool, library and the Romney Restaurant.
+At the heart of the village is Mote House a Grade II* listed Georgian mansion, which we have restored to its original beauty.
+Inside Mote House, you will find the Audley Club – with a luxury health club, swimming pool, library, bar/bistro and the Romney Restaurant.

 Unique homes within easy reach of local amenities

 Mote House itself also offers you 14 unique apartments – rich with character and history.
 In the grounds around Mote House you will find the rest of Mote House retirement village, including the Walled Garden, a unique location with 2 and 3 bedroom cottages, and Gatehouse Lodge, a stunning collection of detached lodge houses and luxury apartments.

-Mote House retirement village is perfectly situated to give you easy access to local towns and cities via convenient road and rail links.
-You can enjoy golf at a number of courses nearby or visit Leeds Castle, a ten minute car journey away, with its exciting history, beautiful gardens, and all-year-long events.
+Mote House retirement village in Kent, is perfectly situated to give you easy access to local towns and cities via convenient road and rail links.
+You can enjoy golf at a number of courses nearby or visit Leeds Castle, a ten minute car journey away, with its exciting history, beautiful gardens, and all-year-round events.
 Plus, London is only an hour away.

 If you would like to see more of Mote House, or view our retirement properties, we are happy to show you around.
 To book a visit, simply call us.
 The Marketing Suite is open daily from 9am to 5.30pm

 Below is a Video Tour of Mote House